ahmedfgad/GeneticAlgorithmPython/docs/source/visualize.md

 # `pygad.visualize` Module

-This section of the PyGAD's library documentation discusses the **pygad.visualize** module.
-It offers the methods for results visualization in PyGAD.
+This section of the documentation discusses the **pygad.visualize** module.
+It offers methods to visualize the results in PyGAD.

-This section discusses the different options to visualize the results in PyGAD through these methods:
+This section explains the different ways to visualize the results in PyGAD through these methods:

-1. `plot_fitness()`: Creates plots for the fitness to show how the fitness evolves by generation. .
+1. `plot_fitness()`: Creates plots that show how the fitness evolves over the generations.
-2. `plot_genes()`: Creates plots for the genes to show how the gene value changes for each generation.
+2. `plot_genes()`: Creates plots that show how the gene values change over the generations.
-3. `plot_new_solution_rate()`: Creates plots for the new solution rate to show how the number of new solutions explored in each solution.
+3. `plot_new_solution_rate()`: Creates plots that show how many new solutions are explored in each generation.
-4. `plot_pareto_front_curve()`: Creates plots for the pareto front for multi-objective problems.
+4. `plot_pareto_front_curve()`: Creates the Pareto front plot for multi-objective problems.

 In the following code, the `save_solutions` flag is set to `True` which means all solutions are saved in the `solutions` attribute.
 The code runs for only 10 generations.